 The cost is $5 for adults and $3 for students in K-8.
+Children under 5 are admitted for free.
 There’s no preregistration.
 First-come, first-served.

 Fall is looking great around the Triangle, whether you’re looking for something spooky or totally kid-friendly!
 Check out our HUGE list of fall festivals, as well as our list of pumpkin patches, haunted trails and corn mazes!
 We have also put together a big list of Halloween events and Trick or Treat events!